-On the day of the eclipse i will be running three systems;
+On the day of the eclipse I will be running three systems;

 - My portable DSLR White light solution as described below in this article.

-- My portable CEM 25p with 80mm Stellarvue and badder continuum white light
+- My portable CEM 25p with 80mm Stellarvue and Badder continuum white light

 - The third system will be used earlier in the day with HA filtration but not usable during the eclipse due to the filter type.

-In this short article I will cover my very portable DSLR setup and the exposure settings I will be using.
+In this short article, I will cover my very portable DSLR setup and the exposure settings I will be using.

-My Lens of choice is my Nikkor 300mm F/4 PF lens - I choose this lens because of a good starting focal length + my teleconvertors work with it perfectly for this event.
+My Lens of choice is my Nikkor 300mm F/4 PF lens - I choose this lens because of a good starting focal length + my teleconverters work with it perfectly for this event.
 I do have a 400mm and a 600mm but I shy away from their use due to the cost if something bad happens.
 The 600mm would likely be my choice due to its good balance and longer starting focal length, but again - I am too chicken to point that much money at the sun with nothing more than a thin film stuck on the end.
 So, the 300mm wins the contest.

-My Three Legged Friend of Choice - I choose my Gitzo Series 3 Carbon tripod to hold everything steady and on top of the tripod I will have the perfect match a Gimbal head that allows easy of rotation and pointing the camera up.
-In the extreme angle of the sun above head - the wimberly gimbal head may pose problems with camera strike on the tripod - but I tested it today and no worries as the attach point can be slid up to provide more clearance.
+My Three Legged Friend of Choice - I choose my Gitzo Series 3 Carbon tripod to hold everything steady and on top of the tripod I will have the perfect match a Gimbal head that allows ease of rotation and pointing the camera up.
+In the extreme angle of the sun above head - the Wimberly gimbal head may pose problems with a camera strike on the tripod - but I tested it today and no worries as the attach point can be slid up to provide more clearance.
 Also, the event in my area unfolds between 13:15 until maximum at 14:42, so the angle will be perfect for this tripod and Gimbal head set up.

 Vibration Reduction - Most camera or lens has some form of vibration reduction or image stabilization settings.
 Given the fact you are using a high shutter speed initially but will need to reduce the shutter speed as the eclipse occurs - My plan is to leave it engaged.

 Not looking at the sun and trying to find the sun in a filtered viewfinder - Believe it or not, I have been frustrated one or two times with my inability to actually locate the sun in my objective be it solar telescope or camera set up.
-The shorter the focal length the easier it is, my trick is to point in the general direction then begin making up down and left right movements until I see a bright area the move in that direction.
-We as photographers have a tendency to look at the subject we are taking the photo of then look in the viewfinder - in this case do not do that.
+The shorter the focal length the easier it is, my trick is to point in the general direction then begin making up-down and left-right movements until I see a bright area the move in that direction.
+We as photographers have a tendency to look at the subject we are taking the photo of then look in the viewfinder - in this case, do not do that.
 My camera has a live view with tilt LCD so it was somewhat easier.